CLopez021/MineArena/README.md

 ![Iron Man Helmet](./images/iron_man_helmet.png)

 <h2>How to Install/Compile</h2>
-<p>To install this mod, simply copy the <code>MC-AI-Builder.jar</code> file into the mods folder of your Minecraft directory.
-Alternatively, you can directly download the file from this <a href="https://drive.google.com/uc?export=download&id=1Bp_lS0GqzacMcxNTcNYeq7HC8XZUqaBp">link</a>.
+<p>To install this mod, simply copy the <code>mine_arena-1.0.0.jar</code> file into the mods folder of your Minecraft directory.
 </p>
 <p>If you would like to compile the .jar file yourself, navigate to the root directory of the project and run <code>gradlew build</code> from the command line.</p>